 - Net zero Stakeholders want us to lead the way when it comes to net zero.
-As a result, we are now committed to becoming a net zero company by 2028, that is 22 years ahead of the government target - Vulnerable customers We have upscaled our pledge to support vulnerable customers after stakeholders asked us to support 113,000 fuel poor customers to save £60 million on their energy bills over five years - Connections services We are committed to delivering greater choice and customer satisfaction to connections customers, after feedback from stakeholders - Community Our annual £1 million 'Community Matters' fund to support vulnerability and environmental initiatives in our communities will be funded entirely by shareholders, at no cost to the customer, in response to stakeholder feedback.
+As a result, we are now committed to becoming a net zero company by 2028 - that is 22 years ahead of the government target. - Vulnerable customers We have upscaled our pledge to support vulnerable customers after stakeholders asked us to support 113,000 fuel poor customers to save £60 million on their energy bills over five years. - Connections services We are committed to delivering greater choice and customer satisfaction to connections customers, after feedback from stakeholders. - Community Our annual £1 million 'Community Matters' fund to support vulnerability and environmental initiatives in our communities will be funded entirely by shareholders, at no cost to the customer, in response to stakeholder feedback. - Ongoing efficiencies we increased our overall ambition on ongoing efficiency saving from £53 million to £95 million.

-Our plan optimises the use of resources and is based on efficient costs.
+Our plan optimises the use of resources and is based on costs that are efficient

-We believe strongly that our plan is efficient and utilises resources optimally to deliver excellent value for money for our customers.
-In fact, we have pledged to invest $\mathfrak{L}6.2$ billion in our network while keeping customer bills broadly the same.
+We strongly believe that our plan is efficient and utilises resources optimally to deliver excellent value for money for our customers.
+In fact, we have pledged to invest £6.7 billion in our network while keeping customer bills broadly flat.
 We are proposing to spend more money per year than during RIIO-ED1 to deliver the commitments outlined in this plan, including our role in supporting the transition to a net zero carbon future.